-NRCA’s Conservation Training Partnerships (CTP) program is an outgrowth of the NRCA’s Conservation Ambassador Program (CAP)—a program with over 5 years of training high school students in environmental science and pairing them with local conservation organizations to conduct projects that directly advance conservation strategies statewide.
-In a nutshell, NRCA’s CTP is designed to be a “mini-CAP,” with a 2-day conservation and geospatial technology workshop for high school students and adult conservation volunteers, followed by a local conservation project conducted via teen/adult partnerships formed at the workshop.
-This model allows us to extending our reach not only to more students but also to more local partners, and jump-starting additional conservation projects.
+NRCA’s Conservation Training Partnerships (CTP) program is an outgrowth of the NRCA’s Conservation Ambassador Program (CAP)—a program with six years of training high school students in natural resources science and pairing them with local conservation organizations to conduct projects that directly benefit communities and advance conservation strategies statewide.
+In a nutshell, NRCA’s CTP is designed to be a “mini-CAP,” with a 2-day conservation and geospatial technology workshop for high school students and adult conservation volunteers, followed by a local conservation project conducted by each teen and adult team.
+This model allows us to extend our reach not only to more students but also to more local partners, jump-starting additional conservation projects.

 As a team, teen and adult CTP participants will apply new knowledge and tools to address a local conservation project (projects may vary in duration and intensity).
-Participants will have the opportunity to showcase their work at the Connecticut Conference on Natural Resources or Connecticut Land Conservation Conference.
+Participants will have the opportunity to showcase their work in the form of a poster or video at the Connecticut Land Conservation Conference or Connecticut Conference on Natural Resources.
 Select participant teams may be interviewed during multiple periods of the project by UConn Neag of School researchers to study the importance of intergenerational learning in informal STEM learning.

-If you have any questions, please feel free to contact: Laura Cisneros, NRCA Program Coordinator
+If you have any questions, please feel free to contact: Laura Cisneros, CTP Program Coordinator